 We’ve all heard the phrase “eat like a local”, “find a local tour guide”, “discover this place like a local” or any other of these attractive tourism slogans.
-But how do we actually define what being a local is?
+But how do we actually define that?

 Some would say you are a local when you “know the drill” of a place – where to find the most fresh and tasty food, where to have the best coffee, where you can see the most beautiful sunset, where to go if you need any kind of help and what places to avoid.
 Does it all stop here though?